 Many other fungi are dark-pigmented, such as Nigrosphora and Cladosporium.
 But they have no known harmful effects.

 Black Doesn’t Mean Toxic

-The color and toxicity of molds are not related, and the term Toxic Black Mold refers to a specific species, which is Stachybotrys chartarum.
+The color and toxicity of molds are unrelated, and the term Toxic Black Mold refers to a specific species, Stachybotrys chartarum.